leonvogt/sensor_dashboard/README.md

 # Sensor Dashboard
 This Sensor Dashboard is a web application that allows users to view sensor data from a variety of sources.
 The application is built using Ruby on Rails.

+## Data model
+The idea is to have devices that have sensors attached to them.
+Therefore a device can have multiple sensors that collect data and send it to the server.
+Each sensor has a type (like temperature, humidity, pressure, etc.) and can define a chart type (line, bar, etc.) and a chart color.

 ## Installation
 1. Install the dependencies:
 ```bash